The Family Safety Guide

 2. Equip Your Family With Panic Buttons

-For discreet and reliable protection, consider the Silent Beacon Panic Button.
-This wearable device connects to a companion app and provides direct 911 calling with two-way audio.
+For discreet and reliable protection, consider the Silent Beacon personal panic button.
+This wearable safety device connects to a companion app and provides direct 911 calling with two-way audio.
 Features like GPS tracking displayed on a map through the footsteps feature, silent mode for discreet communication, and the included Silent Beacon safety application make it a valuable tool for both personal and family safety.
+Its portability means it’s useful both at home and on the go.
+From children walking to school to parents traveling for work, the Silent Beacon keeps everyone connected and protected, bridging peace of mind with advanced technology.

 3. Secure Your Home with a Security System